ertanmaysharma/concierge-pilot/README.md

 See `kaggle_writeup.md` for the pitch and architecture.
 The `src/` folder contains the agent skeletons and tools.

 ## Notes
 - No API keys are included.
-Use environment variables for production credentials and DO NOT commit them.
+Use environment variables for production credentials.
 - The MockMCP tool simulates provider interactions for safe local demo/testing.